Potton: Public services

-The water supplied by Anglian Water for the Potton Public Water Supply Zone (RW50) is chloraminated and classed as hard.
+The water supplied by Anglian Water for the Potton public water supply zone (RW50) is chloraminated and classed as hard.
 The supply comes from groundwater boreholes.
 There is a waste water treatment works on Biggleswade Road and a water tower on Hatley Road.

-The Eastern Power Area of UK Power Networks is the distribution network operator for electricity.
+Eastern Power Networks, operated by UK Power Networks, is the distribution network operator for electricity.
 Cadent Gas owns and operates the area's gas distribution network.

-The two nearest general hospitals are Bedford (Bedford Hospital NHS Trust) and Lister Hospital, Stevenage (East and North Hertfordshire NHS Trust).
+The two nearest general hospitals are Bedford Hospital and Lister Hospital, Stevenage.
 Ambulance services are provided by the East of England Ambulance Service NHS Trust.
 Bedfordshire Fire and Rescue Service has a station on Bury Hill staffed by retained firefighters.

 There is a public library on the Market Square and a post office at Brook End.

 Landmarks

 A memorial cross to Potton men killed in the First and Second World Wars stands in the cemetery, with a brass plaque bearing the same names in the parish church.